besteves4/dgaterms/README.md

 - [`./examples`](./examples) contains a list of RDF examples that use DGAterms to specify ODRL policies, registries of activities, SPARQL queries and more

 -----------------------

+This work is under review at the [16th International Conference on Computers, Privacy & Data Protection](https://www.cpdpconferences.org/).

 Work developed by:
 Anonymous